Reaffirming a Challenge to Bohmian Mechanics: Particle speed in coupled waveguides

 \section{Particle speed in coupled waveguides}

-In our experiment \cite{Sh25,Kl23} we study the propagation of particles in a coupled waveguide system.
+In our experiment \citep{sh25,kl23} we study the propagation of particles in a coupled waveguide system.
 More specifically, we consider a system where a stream of particles with mass $m$ is confined in a waveguide potential and propagates towards a potential step at $x=0$ with $V(x)=0$ for $x<0$ and $V(x)=V_{0}$ for $x\ge0$.
-At the position of the potential step, another waveguide potential opens up, which runs parallel to the first one, see Fig. 1.
+At the position of the potential step, another waveguide potential opens up, which runs parallel to the first one, see Fig.~\ref{fig:waveguides}.
 The potential barrier between both waveguides is small enough that coupling between the wave functions in the main ($\psi_{m}$) and auxiliary ($\psi_{a}$) waveguide takes place and is quantitatively described by the coupling constant $J>0$.
 For $x\ge0$, the steady state of the system is described by coupled time-independent Schrödinger equations

-The total energy $E>0$ corresponds to the kinetic energy of the particles before they hit the potential step.
-Moreover, we define the energy difference $\Delta=E+\hbar J-V_{0}$, which can be considered the kinetic energy of the particles in the step potential.
+The total energy $E>0$ corresponds to the kinetic energy of the particles before they hit the potential step.Moreover, we define the energy difference $\Delta=E+\hbar J-V_{0}$, which plays the role of a local kinetic-energy parameter in the step potential: like $T(x)=E-V(x)$, it can be negative in the evanescent regime.
 The solution of this system is

 with wavenumbers $k_{0,1,2}$ given by